-Once you have added the required work, you can require additional information from the Influencer such as their mailing address (a must-have if you’re shipping a product to them), their e-mail address as well as Paypal e-mail or Venmo username if you’re going to pay them for their work.
+Once you have added the required work, you can require additional information from the Influencer such as their mailing address (a must-have if you’re shipping a product to them) or their e-mail address.

 Next, upload an image that represents the product or service you are offering to act as your campaign image.